TomiIsojarvi/CO2-Finland/README.md

 ### Line Chart
 <img src="Doc/line_chart.png" alt="Tooltip" style="width:200px;"/>
 Emissions of electricity production and consumption are drawn with different colors on the chart.
 Zooming can be performed by moving two fingers over the chart.
-When zoomed, panning can be performed by moving your finger on the screen.
+When zoomed, panning can be performed by moving your finger horizontally over the chart.

+#### Trackball

 ## How to build
 ### Install Flutter